pinggit/pinggit.github.com/jncie-sp-log.md

 </li>
 <li>
 <p>You can’t change the interface’s address setting on R1/R4/R7, only one NLRI
-   are allowed under BGP family stanza.Every Core Router has an IPV6 loopback address,connect all the IPV6 traffic between C/P/T devices according to following rules:</p>
+   are allowed under BGP family stanza.
+Every Core Router has an IPV6 loopback address,connect all the IPV6 traffic between C/P/T devices according to following rules:</p>
 <ul>